-Did you know recycling can save you money?
+Did you know recycling saves money?
+Here’s how.

 The environmental benefits of recycling are well known, and to some extent so are the economic benefits.
 The thriving scrap metal recycling industry is creating jobs and promoting economic development in cities and towns across the country.